Powwow: Head dancers

 The head dancers consist of the Head Man Dancer and the Head Woman Dancer, and often Head Teen Dancers, Head Little Boy and Girl Dancers, Head Golden Age Dancers, and a Head Gourd Dancer if the pow wow has a Gourd Dance.
 The head dancers lead the other dancers in the grand entry or parade of dancers that opens a pow-wow.
 In many cases, the head dancers are also responsible for leading the dancers during songs, and often dancers will not enter the arena unless the head dancers are already out dancing.

 Host drums and drum groups

-The singers play while singing.
-Host drums are responsible for singing the songs at the beginning and end of a pow-wow session, generally a starting song, the grand entry song, a flag song, veterans or victory song to start the pow-wow.
-As well as a flag song, retreat song, and closing song to end the pow wow.
+The singers perform while singing.
+Host drummers are responsible for leading songs at the beginning and end of a pow-wow session, typically starting with a grand entry song, followed by a flag song, veterans or victory song.
+To conclude the pow-wow, they also perform a flag song, retreat song, and a closing song.
 Additionally, if a pow-wow has gourd dancing, the Southern Host Drum is often the drum that sings all the gourd songs, though another drum can perform them.
 The host drums are often called upon to sing special songs during the pow-wow.